 Supplemental Services - Services provided under this category include homemaker, personal assistance and home-delivered meals.

 Caregiver Respite In Home Services

-Caregivers are provided with four to eight hours of respite each week.
-Service duration is dependent upon funding availability.
+Caregivers are provided up to eight hours of respite each weekly, on a temporary basis.

 Who Provides Caregiver Respite Services